MechanicalRock/mechanicalrock.github.io/_posts/2020-08-18-scaffolding-single-page-applications-with-cdk.md

 ---
 layout: post
-title: Scaffolding your AWS static site insfrastructure with CDK
+title: Scaffolding your AWS single page application infrastructure with CDK
 date: 2020-08-24
-tags: aws cdk static-site react angular cloud-development-kit infrastructure-as-code
+tags: aws cdk static-site react angular cloud-development-kit infrastructure-as-code spa single-page-application
 author: Tim Veletta
 ---

-Many of client jobs we do at Mechanical Rock involve the creation of static sites so it often helps to have a simple, repeatable process for quickly scaffolding one.
+Many of client jobs we do at Mechanical Rock involve the creation of single page applications (SPAs) so it often helps to have a simple, repeatable process for quickly scaffolding one.
 The AWS Cloud Development Kit (CDK) is a relatively new framework for defining your cloud infrastructure as code to be provisioned with CloudFormation.
-CDK allows developers of static sites to use the tools they are already familiar with, in this case TypeScript (or JavaScript), to define a template for their infrastructure that can be reused from one project to the next.
+CDK allows developers of SPAs to use the tools they are already familiar with, in this case TypeScript (or JavaScript), to define a template for their infrastructure that can be reused from one project to the next.

 In this post I will detail the process from creating an S3 bucket to host our sites assets through to provisioning certificates to enable HTTPS on our domain and everything in between using CDK.
-I do assume a some amount of familiarity with CDK, that you have gone through and completed the CDK setup as detailed in [the AWS Documentation](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html) and that you have a static site ready to deploy along with a custom domain name registered through AWS Route 53.
+I do assume a some amount of familiarity with CDK, that you have gone through and completed the CDK setup as detailed in [the AWS Documentation](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html) and that you have a SPA ready to deploy along with a custom domain name registered through AWS Route 53.

 The infrastructure we are deploying and the communication points are shown in the diagram below.
 We are able to break things into 3 distinct chunks that build on our infrastructure starting with an S3 static site.
 We add to it by implementing CloudFront for serving the site using a Content Delivery Network (CDN) and finally add our own secured domain.